Epigenome editing: Functional engineering

 Targeted regulation of disease-related genes may enable novel therapies for many diseases, especially in cases where adequate gene therapies are not yet developed or are inappropriate.
 While transgenerational and population level consequences are not fully understood, it may become a major tool for applied functional genomics and personalized medicine.
 As with RNA editing, it does not involve genetic changes and their accompanying risks.
 One example of a potential functional use of epigenome editing was described in 2021: repressing Nav1.7 gene expression via CRISPR-dCas9 which showed therapeutic potential in three mouse models of chronic pain.

 In 2022, research assessed its usefulness in reducing tau protein levels, regulating a protein involved in Huntington's disease, targeting an inherited form of obesity, and Dravet syndrome.

 Limitations

 Sequence specificity is critically important in epigenome editing and must be carefully verified (this can be done using chromatin immunoprecipitation followed by Sanger sequencing to verify the targeted sequence).
 It is unknown if the TALE fusion may cause effects on the catalytic activity of the epigenome modifier.
 This could be especially important in effector proteins that require multiple subunits and complexes such as the Polycomb repressive complex.
-Proteins used for epigenome editing may obstruct ligands and substrates at the target site.
+Proteins used for epigenome editing may also obstruct ligands and substrates at the target site.
 The TALE protein itself may even compete with transcription factors if they are targeted to the same sequence.
 In addition, DNA repair systems could reverse the alterations on the chromatin and prevent the desired changes from being made.
+Finally, enzymes fused to dCas9 typically are able to act independently of the dCas9 protein that they are fused to.
+When these fusions are over-expressed in cells, these enzymes tend to modify large spans of the genome in what constitutes dramatic off-target activity.
 It is therefore necessary for fusion constructs and targeting mechanisms to be optimized for reliable and repeatable epigenome editing.